OpenCSGs/csghub-charts/charts/csghub/EDITION_GUIDE.md

 2. The image tags are properly formatted with edition suffixes
 3. Your registry credentials are correctly configured

-### Starship Not Starting
+### Csgship Not Starting
-If Starship components don't start in EE:
+If Csgship components don't start in EE:
 1. Check that `global.edition` is set to "ee"
-2. Verify Starship is not manually disabled
+2. Verify Csgship is not manually disabled
 3. Check resource availability for additional components

 ## Example Configurations